Dr Aileen Fyfe

 Teaching and Research Interests

-In the past, I have written on the role of the Religious Tract Society in the publication of popular science in mid-nineteenth-century Britain (Science and Salvation); the adoption and innovative use of technologies in the Edinburgh publishing firm of W&R Chambers (Steam-Powered Knowledge); and on various forms of popular science, from children's books to tourist guidebooks.
+My previous work focused on the popularization of science, and the technologies that made it possible.
+I have written on the role of the Religious Tract Society in the publication of popular science in mid-nineteenth-century Britain (Science and Salvation); the adoption and innovative use of technologies in the Edinburgh publishing firm of W&R Chambers (Steam-Powered Knowledge); and on various forms of popular science, from children's books to tourist guidebooks.
+In 2013, I led a collaborative AHRC-funded project called 'Recreating the Late Victorian Popular Science Experience', which involved eight public performances of a show (in costume, and with historical artefacts) introducing modern audiences to Victorian technologies of the future.
+You can watch a clip of ‘Victorian Technologies of the Future’ on YouTube.

 Books and edited volumes